WHO WE ARE

 Mentors were established Latin American women artists and art professionals including Praba Pilar, Monica Martinez and Cecilia Araneda (2014-2015), Carmen Aguirre (actress and writer) and Tamara Toledo (researcher and curator) (2019-2020), and Franci Duran (film) and Alexandra Garrido (dance) (2021-2022).

-Artists that participated in Mujer Artista shifted through the years and included Carolina Araneda, Cecilia Araneda, Beatriz Barahona, Francesca Carella Arfinengo, Gabriela Garcia Ortiz, Alexandra Garrido, Monica Mercedes Martinez, Mariana Munoz Gomez, Lucy Pavez, Camila Schujman, Citlali Solis, Yolanda Paulsen, Caroline Dickie, Daniela Smith-Fernandez, Michele Melendez Gallegos, Vanessa Harari, Esperanza Sanchez and Adriana Alarcon.
+Artists that participated in Mujer Artista shifted through the years and included Carolina Araneda, Cecilia Araneda, Beatriz Barahona, Francesca Carella Arfinengo, Gabriela Garcia Ortiz, Alexandra Garrido, Monica Mercedes Martinez, Mariana Munoz Gomez, Lucy Pavez, Camila Schujman, Citlali Solis, Yolanda Paulsen, Caroline Dickie, Daniela Smith-Fernandez, Michelle Melendez Gallegos, Vanessa Harari, Esperanza Sanchez and Adriana Alarcon.
 Some of them were professional artists working in the field, while others were amateurs that developed their practices by participating in programming.

 The collective exhibited new works at aceartinc with shows titled Speaking in Tongues (2017), Puesto/Place (2020) and The Cure/La Cura (2022).
 Each show featured a variety of disciplines, including performances, visual art and poetry readings.